wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-infrastructure-services-implementation-guidelines.md

 ### Storage account names

 Storage accounts have special rules governing their names.
 You can only use lowercase letters and numbers.
-See [Create a storage account](../storage/storage-create-storage-account.md#create-a-storage-account) for more information.
-Additionally, the storage account name, in combination with core.windows.net, should be a globally valid, unique DNS name.
+See [Create a storage account](/documentation/articles/storage-create-storage-account#create-a-storage-account) for more information.
+Additionally, the storage account name, in combination with core.chinacloudapi.cn, should be a globally valid, unique DNS name.
 For instance, if the storage account is called mystorageaccount, the following resulting DNS names should be unique:

-- mystorageaccount.blob.core.windows.net
+- mystorageaccount.blob.core.chinacloudapi.cn
-- mystorageaccount.table.core.windows.net
+- mystorageaccount.table.core.chinacloudapi.cn
-- mystorageaccount.queue.core.windows.net
+- mystorageaccount.queue.core.chinacloudapi.cn

 ### Azure building block names